Outline

 Although homes constructed by migrants in Australia carry clear cultural value within a multicultural society, there has been limited direct investigation of how far Italian migrants’ cultural meanings are materially expressed in their houses.
 This study therefore examines the cultural importance and layered, complex meanings that Italian migrants—particularly people from Italy’s Veneto region who moved to Australia in the 1950s and 1960s—associate with the homes they built in their new country.
-Accordingly, the study aims to (1) review scholarship on the meanings migrants attribute to homes in host societies, (2) examine houses built by Italian migrants in Brisbane, Australia, and (3) identify and clarify how cultural meanings may be inscribed in the architectural form of these dwellings.
+Accordingly, the study aims to (1) review scholarship on the meanings migrants attribute to homes in host societies, (2) examine how Veneto migrants in Brisbane describe and interpret the houses they built during settlement, and (3) clarify how cultural meanings are articulated through building practices, material choices, and socio-spatial organization as recounted by residents.
+The analysis is intentionally grounded in participants’ narratives and domestic practices rather than in a full architectural survey, and therefore treats “form” primarily as it is made meaningful in talk and everyday use.

 In addition, the category “migrant” can be refined further.
 Portes et al. (1999:219) describe transnational migrants as individuals whose economic, political, or sociocultural work depends on ongoing, sustained cross-border social ties, typically involving frequent and regular travel (for instance, monthly or several times per year).
 While the participants in this study do return to Italy, their travel is not sufficiently intensive or economically oriented to align with Portes et al.’s definition; they typically visit primarily for family reunions, around three to four trips over a decade.
 For this reason, they are better understood not as transnational migrants but as elderly migrants—people who originally migrated mainly for economic reasons and were approximately 80 years old at the time of the research (Baldassar, 2001; Levin, 2010; Pulvirenti, 1996, 2000).